Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/right_console/aft_section.md

 rear radar screen.

 Footage is recorded on a standard u-matic S cassette, which can be removed and replaced using the EJECT Button on the top left of the box.
-The UNTHREAD button next to it is used to unthread the tape of the cassette back to the start, causing it to overwrite previously recorded footage.
+The UNTHREAD button (2) next to it is used to unthread the tape of the cassette back to the start, causing it to overwrite previously recorded footage.

-> 💡 Cassette ejection is currently not simulated.
+> 💡 Cassette ejection (1) is currently not simulated.

-The cassette can record up to 20 minutes, indicated on the small display labelled ELAPSED TIME.
+The cassette can record up to 20 minutes, indicated on the small display labelled ELAPSED TIME (3).

 See [9.6 DCS Recorders](../../../dcs/recorders.md) for details on how to access the footage.